 - 3. Prepare and maintain a Metropolitan Transportation Plan.
-Develop and update a Long-Range Multimodal Transportation Plan for the metropolitan area covering a planning horizon of at least 20 years, using performance measures and targets.
-To guide planning processes, the RVTPO considers what will: - Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. - Increase the safety of the transportation system for motorized and nonmotorized users. - Increase the security of the transportation system for motorized and nonmotorized users. - Increase accessibility and mobility for people and freight. - Protect and enhance the environment. - Promote energy conservation. - Improve quality of life for the community. - Promote consistency between transportation improvements and planned State and local growth and economic development patterns. - Enhance the integration and connectivity of the transportation system for all modes.
+Vision 2040 is the RVTPO's Metropolitan Transportation Plan which covers a planning horizon of at least 20 years, using performance measures and targets.
+To guide planning processes, the RVTPO considers these planning factors: - Support the economic vitality of the United States, the States, metropolitan areas, and nonmetropolitan areas, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and non-motorized users; - Increase the security of the transportation system for motorized and non-motorized users; - Increase accessibility and mobility of people and freight; - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - Enhance the integration and connectivity of the transportation system, across and between modes throughout the State, for people and freight;